DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/04_ImplementWizardStep1Part2.md

 The expression for `Filter rows` we use for filtering the rows by the importing username that was specified in the form.
 The required expression is `hackpp_sceapp_cst_username eq '<value from form>'`.
 `hackpp_sceapp_cst_username` is one of the various internal column names of the `CST_USERNAME` in the targeted table.
 To populate `<value from form>` we have to generate a new parameter.
 The screenshot below shows how that is done.
 Click into the field with the above expression.
 If you don't see an extra window click the small link under the field named `Add dynamic content`.
-Select in the tab `Dynamic Content` the expression `Ask in PowerApps`.
+Select in the tab `Dynamic Content` the entry `Ask in PowerApps`.
 The screenshot shows the reaction of the designer after `Ask in PowerApps` was picked.

 **NOTE: The generated expression must be inside the single quotes.**
 <br><img src="./images/flow_new_list_rows_add_para.png" /><br>